openstf/adbkit-logcat/README.md

 # adbkit-logcat

+# Warning

+This repository was supreseded by https://github.com/DeviceFarmer/adbkit-logcat

 **adbkit-logcat** provides a [Node.js][nodejs] interface for working with output produced by the Android [`logcat` tool][logcat-site].
 It takes a log stream (that you must create separately), parses it, and emits log entries in real-time as they occur.
 Possible use cases include storing logs in a database, forwarding logs via [MessagePack][msgpack], or just advanced filtering.

 ## Requirements